pylenin/purple-blue/content/posts/python-logging-guide.md

 logging.error("You have encountered an error") logging.critical("You are in trouble")
 ```
-If you only want to have the latest logs in your logfile, you can use the **filemode** argument as well.
+If you only want to have the latest logs in your log file, you can use the **filemode** argument as well.
 That way new logs overwrite the existing logs everytime.
 ```python
 # logging_guide.py
 import logging